Alignments track

 Pileup visualization

-The pileup is the lower part of the alignments track and shows each of the reads as boxes positioned on the genome.
+The pileup (lower panel) shows reads as boxes positioned on the genome.

 Coverage visualization